FAQ

 GENERAL

-Spero is not a gender-specific program and patients receive treatment in mixed-gender units.
+Seasons is not a gender-specific program and patients receive treatment in mixed-gender units.
 Rooms are assigned by gender, but all programming is coed and patients benefit from the experience of a coed treatment team as well.

-Does Spero allow smoking on campus?
+Does Seasons allow smoking on campus?

 TREATMENT

-Who is appropriate for Spero’s stabilization program?
+Who is appropriate for Seasons’ stabilization program?

 What is the goal of stabilization treatment at The Meadows Seasons?

-Our hope is that upon conclusion of their time at Spero that each patient will be better resourced, primed for maximum participation and progress, and ready to hit the ground running, allowing them to smoothly transfer to the Meadows program that they came to Wickenburg to participate in.
+Our hope is that upon conclusion of their time at Seasons that each patient will be better resourced, primed for maximum participation and progress, and ready to hit the ground running, allowing them to smoothly transfer to the Meadows program that they came to Wickenburg to participate in.
 Ultimately, our goal is that patients will actually be more successful and be able to more fully utilize each day at their next program because they now have additional skills on board and will be more acclimated to treatment.

-If a patient continues to struggle, becomes a safety risk, or there’s some other destabilizing factor that makes Spero no longer an appropriate place to provide care for them, we will work with the patient to find the proper referral to a specialized program that can address their current needs.
+If a patient continues to struggle, becomes a safety risk, or there’s some other destabilizing factor that makes Seasons no longer an appropriate place to provide care for them, we will work with the patient to find the proper referral to a specialized program that can address their current needs.
 Our goal is always to have each patient in the most clinically appropriate setting where they can get the care they need.

 If someone is currently in crisis, they need to go to the ER or another facility that can address crisis situations with the immediacy they require.
-While admission to Spero is fairly quick, it can take up to 24 hours or longer to complete the ATA process (appropriate to admit).
+While admission to Seasons is fairly quick, it can take up to 24 hours or longer to complete the ATA process (appropriate to admit).
 For someone experiencing an emergency, we don’t want them to delay receiving the care they need while we complete the admission process.

-The Meadows Model is woven throughout all we do at The Meadows Seasons, but Spero stabilization patients are with us for such a short period of time that it isn’t appropriate to introduce many of the key components of our other programs (Survivors Week, family of origin work, neurofeedback).
+The Meadows Model is woven throughout all we do at The Meadows Seasons, but Seasons stabilization patients are with us for such a short period of time that it isn’t appropriate to introduce many of the key components of our other programs (Survivors Week, family of origin work, neurofeedback).
 Our hope is that once they’re stabilized, they will transfer to another Meadows program where they can take full advantage of all we offer.
-Those in our residential or “River” program, which includes a longer length of stay, will have the opportunity to go through our legendary Survivors program, but in a customized format, and will do individualized family of origin work and take full advantage of the neurofeedback and other tools available in our on-site Brain Center.
+Those in our long term residential program, which includes a longer length of stay, will have the opportunity to go through our legendary Survivors program, but in a customized format, and will do individualized family of origin work and take full advantage of the neurofeedback and other tools available in our on-site Brain Center.

 Reach Out to Us